aminbeigi/Caesar-Cipher/README.md

 </p>

 ## Description
-Caesar-Cipher encrypts the characters of  a selected file and writes its output in to a new file using Caesar Cipher encryption.
+Caesar-Cipher encrypts the characters of a selected file and writes the output into a new file using Caesar Cipher encryption.

 ## Requirements
 * C++ 11